 - Limb infusion and perfusion – The region affected by the melanoma is isolated, and a heated dose of chemotherapy is delivered directly to the area, sparing the rest of the body from exposure.

-Melanoma treatment is approached in a unique way at Moffitt in that many cases are reviewed by a multispecialty team.
+Treatment for melanoma is approached in a unique way at Moffitt in that many cases are reviewed by a multispecialty team.
 We recommend an individualized treatment plan that involves personalized solutions, which may include options such as clinical trials involving therapies that are not yet available to the general public, minimally invasive or robotic-assisted surgical procedures and other advanced treatments.